khrj/blot-star/README.md

 Copy the contents of [index.js](https://github.com/khrj/nightsky/blob/main/index.js) to [the Blot editor ↗](https://blot.hackclub.com/editor)

+There's 6 types of stars, the

+- simpleStar
+- crossStar
+- classicStar
+- classicStarUnfilled
+- curveStar, and
+- arcStar

+Counts for each can be configured at the top of `index.js`.
+You can change if you want craters on the moon and if you want to rotate the stars, also at the top of `index.js`

 ## More screenshots

 ![Code generated drawing of a night sky with a cratered moon and stars](snapshots/crater1.png)